cython/cython/docs/src/userguide/numpy_tutorial.rst

   of C libraries.
 When writing code in Cython you can call into C code as easily as into Python code.

-Some Python constructs are not yet supported, though making Cython compile all Python code is a stated goal (among the more important omissions are inner functions and generator functions).
+Very few Python constructs are not yet supported, though making Cython compile all Python code is a stated goal, you can see the differences with Python in :ref:`limitations <cython-limitations>`.

 Your Cython environment
 ========================